04/2018 Deutsche Bank Luxembourg S.A. Privacy Notice 2/3

 4. Who receives my data

-Within the bank, those ofces are given access to your data which require them
+Within the bank, those offices are given access to your data which require them

 in order to perform our contractual and statutory obligations.
 Service providers